ufal/npfl114/tasks/lemmatizer_competition.md

 Czech PDT dataset loadable using the [morpho_dataset.py](https://github.com/ufal/npfl114/tree/master/labs/09/morpho_dataset.py) module.

-You can also use the following additional data as in the `tagger_competition` assignment.
+You can also use the same additional data as in the `tagger_competition` assignment.

 The task is a [_competition_](https://ufal.mff.cuni.cz/courses/npfl114/2122-summer#competitions).
 Everyone who submits a solution